 Applied Behavior Analysis Medical Necessity Criteria (PDF 120K) - Magellan Covers applied behavior analysis (ABA) when state-mandated or when ABA is specifically included in a customer's benefit plan.
 View a list of current plans with coverage.
 (PDF 20K)

 Blue Shield of California -- Human Affairs International of California (HAI-CA) reviews and determines medical necessity for Blue Shield of California members using BSC-specific Behavioral Health Medical Necessity Criteria.
-In addition, HAI-CA has adopted criteria for neuropsychological testing and Utilization Parameters for Outpatient Behavioral Health Treatment (BHT) for Pervasive Developmental Disorders.
+In addition, HAI-CA has adopted criteria for neuropsychological testing.

-California Medical Necessity Criteria - The Magellan California subsidiaries, Human Affairs International of California and Magellan Health Services of California, Inc. -- Employer Services, have adopted Magellan's Medical Necessity Criteria (located at the top of this page) as well as Utilization Parameters for Outpatient Behavioral Health Treatment (BHT) for Pervasive Developmental Disorders.
+California Medical Necessity Criteria - The Magellan California subsidiaries, Human Affairs International of California and Magellan Health Services of California, Inc. -- Employer Services, have adopted Magellan's Medical Necessity Criteria (located at the top of this page).

 Capital BlueCross (CBC) and Independence Blue Cross (IBC) -- criteria for the following outpatient covered services for CBC and IBC plans.